Octaze0406/Recruitment-2/web-Html.md

 {/section} creates a checkbox infront of chicken .

-since checkbox creates multiples options to asnwer and if you want user to select only one option ,,,just change type="radio".
++since checkbox creates multiples options to asnwer and if you want user to select only one option ,,,just change type="radio".